thomasboyt/jam-buds/README.md

 * [x] Building a self-contained app for distribution in Docker
 * [x] Creating a docker image
 * [x] Running the docker image locally to confirm it works
-* [ ] Deploying the image to my docker box against the production Jam Buds DB to see if it works well and how the performance is
+* [x] Deploying the image to my docker box against the production Jam Buds DB to see if it works well and how the performance is
 * [ ] Hook up Sentry for monitoring (can test locally)

-### Questions I have

-* [ ] What's a good way of creating test data inside an app that isn't using an ORM?
-Should I create factories, or rely on SQL scripts/seeds?

 ## Architecture

-This project is a Kotlin app that uses Jetbrains's [Ktor](https://ktor.io/) framework.
-The Ktor documentation fails to describe how to build anything with any kind of actual scale, so I more or less copied the current project structure from various sources.

-One notable difference with those sources: While usually I associate JVM apps with having folders nested about seven levels deep with a bunch of bullshit (and how excited I was to be able to have a path that started with `src/club/jambuds`), apparently in pure-Kotlin projects you're able to have everything in the top level, which is actually really neat.
-This may all break at some point in the future, considering I don't really know how classpath works when you bundle an app for deployment, but I hope it's okay!
+This project is a Kotlin app that uses [Javalin](https://javalin.io/), a small web framework for Java and Kotlin built on [Jetty](https://www.eclipse.org/jetty/).
+I originally started out using [Ktor](https://ktor.io/), but wasn't happy with its APIs and immaturity.
+Javalin seems to have the batteries I'm looking for, like parameter validation.
+Notably, it doesn't have coroutines, but does support [completable features](https://javalin.io/documentation#faq).
+In a world where most Java libraries aren't async, but generally _are_ thread-safe, this seems like an okay tradeoff.

 I've imported the Jam Buds schema and I've created an isolated database for tests using [Flyway](https://flywaydb.org/).
 It took me forever to get up and running (turns out there are very specific file naming rules for migrations, who knew?).
 It runs before every test, clearing the DB - theoretically I've figured out a way to wrap tests in transactions to not require this recreation, but I need to figure out how to run the migrations once before starting the tests before disabling that.

-_(todo...)_
+I'm currently building things with fairly standard "route handlers/business logic/data access" layers.
+The data layer is just [JDBI](https://jdbi.org/) DAOs, while the logic and handler layers are plain classes that have their dependencies ~~injected~~ passed to them at app startup time, theoretically making it easy to build service tests.
+In fact, service tests can have DAOs passed to them that are attached to the same transaction, allowing for quick rollbacks instead of full database resets.

 ## Why?